 Stuffed Summer Squash

-1 generous squeeze of lemon, about 1/8 of a regular sized lemon
+- 1 generous squeeze of lemon to taste

-While the mix is cooling, preheat your oven to 350°F and prepare your squash.
-Slice the patty pans from side to side or the crook neck from top to bottom.
-Remove the seeds, coat squash with your remaining tablespoon of oil or butter, and a bit of salt, and stuff the squash with your mixture.
-Top with the remaining ¼ cup of cheese and bake for 35-60 minutes, depending on the squash size, until the squash is tender to the touch.
+Preheat your oven to 350°F and prep squash.
+Slice round squash from side to side or long squash from top to bottom.
+Remove the seeds, salt, and coat with 1 tablespoon of butter.
+Stuff the squash with mixture.
+Top with 1/4 cup of cheese and bake until the squash is tender to the touch.